dmcg/daviddenton.github.io/_drafts/powerfeature.md

 <hr/>

-Of all the features that developers enthuse about in the Kotlin world, one of the ones that you hear about least is the humble `Companion Object`.
+Of all the features that developers enthuse about in the Kotlin world, one of the ones that you hear about least is the humble [Companion Object](https://kotlinlang.org/docs/reference/object-declarations.html#companion-objects).
 On the face of it, they are merely a convenient stand-in for where you could put static state.
 But to dismiss them as such is prematurely writing them off - there are several very interesting use-cases that we have discovered for them.